GetStream/stream-chat-unity/README.md

 ## Sample Project

-This repo contains a fully working chat example featuring:
+In the `StreamChat/SampleProject` you'll find a fully working chat example featuring:
 - Browsing channels and messages
 - Sending, Editing, Deleting a message
 - Message right-click context menu
+- Reactions
+- Sending video attachments (works only in Editor)

+It is created with Unity's uGUI UI system and supports both legacy and the new Unity's Input System.

-How to run sample project?
+How to run it?
 1. [Register](https://getstream.io/try-for-free/) an account and go to [Stream Dasboard](https://getstream.io/dashboard/)
 2. Create App and go to its **Chat Explorer** throught the Dashboard
 3. Create new chat user and save its **id**